Start Your College Experience Abroad with Babson Begin: London

 This next step is exciting, but we know you have questions.
 Check out the answers to some of our most frequently asked questions, and please reach out to your admission team with any questions or concerns.

-You take four courses, including a first-year writing seminar.
+While abroad, you take four courses, including a first-year writing seminar.
 You are required to take two business-related courses, and the fourth course is an elective of your choosing.
 All four courses will count toward your Babson degree.

 Students live with other Babson students, as well as other first-year groups and upperclassmen from a wide range of US institutions studying at the Arcadia London Center, in Princess Elizabeth House, which is located in the residential neighborhood of Highgate.
 It is about a 40-minute tube ride to campus, which allows students to experience both a calm, cozy living space and a bustling city experience.
 It is dorm-style rooms with shared dining areas and kitchens, bathrooms, and living spaces.
 This setup allows for natural community building among the cohort as well as accommodates self-catering as there is no meal plan.
 The neighborhood has lush green space, restaurants, cafes, spectacular views of the city, and more.